-The standard income tax rate in Lithuania was 15 % in 2023 and in 2022.
+The standard income tax rate in Lithuania was 15 % in 2024 and in 2023.
+From 2025, the standard corporate tax rate in Lithuania is 16%.
 Starting from 2010, tax losses can be transferred within Lithuania at no consideration or in exchange for certain consideration between the group companies if certain conditions are met.